-Garlic Mustard (Alliaria petiolata) is a very common, and invasive, plant in Northeaster US.
+Garlic Mustard (Alliaria petiolata) is a very common, and invasive, plant in Northeastern US.
 It grows everywhere in the woods near me in the spring.
 This plant is a member of the Brassicaceae which includes other mustards as well as cruciferous vegetables such as cabbage and kale.

 The Cambridge History of Food talks fairly extensively about the vegetables in this family, and talks about Mustards (including that two types that were brought to the US went wild), but does not mention this specific plant by name.